DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Related Work

-\textbf{Deep Localization.} Deep learning approaches have advanced the field of localization in the past few years. \etal{Kendall}~have proposed PoseNet~\cite{kendall2015posenet}, a convolutional neural network that regresses the camera's $6$ degrees of freedom pose relative to the scene from a single RGB image.
+\textbf{Deep Localization.} Deep learning approaches have shown promising results in regression task~\cite{belagiannis2015robust}, including localization. \etal{Kendall}~proposed PoseNet~\cite{kendall2015posenet}, a convolutional neural network that regresses the camera's $6$ degrees of freedom pose relative to the scene from a single RGB image.
 A similar approach has been introduced by \etal{Valada}~with VLocNet~\cite{valada2018deep}.
 The goal is to regress the global pose and simultaneously estimate the odometry between two frames.
 The network is based on residual neural networks that take two consecutive monocular images as input.
-PointNet~\cite{qi2017pointnet} uses sets of 3D points to learn a global feature representation of the input which can be used, e.g. for classification and segmentation.
-Although, PointNet is not suited for processing input from multiple sources, it is related to our model.
-We propose an architecture related to PointNet within the context of localization that regresses the vehicle's pose from two dynamic input lists, the measurements and map landmarks.
-Finally, DeepMapping~\cite{ding2018deepmapping} is closer to our approach by aligning point clouds to a global coordinate system.
+DeepMapping~\cite{ding2018deepmapping} aligns point clouds to a global coordinate system, which is closer to our approach.
 The method regresses the sensor's pose using a deep neural network followed by a mapping network that models the structure of a scene using grid maps.
-Contrary to this, our model directly learns the alignment transformation from the two dynamic inputs without requiring an intermediate step.
+Contrary to this method, our model directly learns the alignment transformation from the two dynamic inputs without requiring an intermediate step.

+Finally, it is important to note that we derive inspiration from PointNet~\cite{qi2017pointnet} to process unstructured data such as point clouds.
+PointNet uses sets of 3D points to learn a global feature representation of the input which can be used for classification and segmentation.
+Although PointNet is not suited for processing input from multiple sources, it is related to our model.
+We propose an architecture within the context of localization that regresses the vehicle's pose from two dynamic input lists, the measurements and map landmarks.